Submission Guidelines

 Feature Articles

 English Features.
-Submissions should be well-written, well-documented, and researched articles.
+Submissions should be well-written, and well-documented, research articles.
 Analysis and data can be quantitative or qualitative (or both).
-Manuscripts are typically screened and evaluated anonymously by members of The Language Teacher Editorial Advisory Board.
-They are evaluated for degree of scholarly research, relevance, originality of conclusions, etc. Submissions should:
+Manuscripts are reviewed and evaluated anonymously by members of The Language Teacher Editorial Advisory Board and or Additional Reader team, based on reviewer expertise and interest.
+Papers are evaluated for degree of scholarly research, relevance, originality of conclusions, etc. Submissions should:

-- have pages numbered, paragraphs separated by double carriage returns (not tabbed), and subheadings (boldfaced or italic) used throughout for the convenience of readers
+• have paragraphs separated by single carriage returns (may be indented), and subheadings (bold, bold-italic, or italic) used throughout for the convenience of readers - not numbered headings.

-- have the article's title, the author's name, affiliation, contact details, and word count at the top of the first page
+• have a supplementary file, including the article's title, the author's name, affiliation, contact details, and word count at the top of the first page, submitted along with the blinded paper which will NOT be made available to reviewers.

-- have tables, figures, appendices, etc. attached as separate files.
+• have tables, figures, appendices, etc. included in the main file in the appropriate places, and also attached as supplementary files.

 Submissions: See the guidelines at the bottom of this page.